 PS If you would like to share your story of homeschooling high school, please contact me.
 I would like to write a book about this aspect of homeschooling and would love you to contribute.

-PPS Homeschool Secrets of Success is my way of sharing the secrets behind motivating your kids through high school, with contributions from more than 8,500 Facebook fans.
+PPS Homeschool Secrets of Success is highly recommended by homeschoolers.
+It's sold 500+ copies already and is my way of sharing the secrets behind motivating your kids through high school.